asavagar/companies_house_data_analysis/README.md

 ## Discussion

-This can be compared to daily covid-19 policy interventions.
+This can be compared to daily covid-19 policy interventions:

 1. Mon 16 March: Non-essential travel prohibited.
 2. Fri 20 March: Pubs etc. closed.